-Returns management is one of the most complex and costly challenges in all of ecommerce.
+Return management is one of the most complex and costly challenges in all of e-commerce.

-Traditionally, the returns process is full of manual interactions and repetitive tasks - intelligently crafted automation is vital to a more efficient workflow.
-Before we dive into ecommerce returns automation specifically, let’s set the stage for where these workflows fit into the greater operational picture.
+Traditionally, the return process is full of manual interactions and repetitive tasks.
+But intelligently crafted automation is vital to a more efficient workflow.
+Before we dive into e-commerce returns automation, let’s set the stage for where these workflows fit into the broader operational picture.

-Ecommerce automation is any labor-saving technology, that makes a workflows operate automatically with minimal human involvement.
+E-commerce automation is any labor-saving technology that makes workflows operate automatically with minimal human involvement.

-To put it simply, automation reduces human effort in manual or repeated tasks.
+Simply put, automation reduces human effort in manual or repetitive tasks.

-But the answer isn’t always more automation; it’s smarter automation.
-ReturnLogic strives to mechanize the most labor-intensive tasks, while still allowing retailers to be engaged and in control of their workflow.
+But the answer isn’t more automation; it’s smarter returns automation.
+ReturnLogic strives to mechanize the most labor-intensive tasks while allowing retailers to engage with and control their workflow.

-There are a whole lot of options for the savvy ecommerce merchant to infuse automation into their shop.
+There are a lot of places for e-commerce merchants to infuse automation into their shops.
 So many that it can leave you feeling dizzy and confused.
 Platforms like Zapier, Shopify Flow, and Klaviyo give you powerful automation for a fraction of a penny per action.

-The important question is: what should I automate and when should I automate it?
+The question is: what should I automate, and when should I automate it?

 It can be tempting to automate for the sake of automation.
-But it’s important to remember that broken or inefficient automation can lead to even more work cleaning up the mess.
-Instead, focus on only automating processes and workflows that have proven effective manually.
+But it’s important to remember that broken or inefficient automation can leave you cleaning up the mess it makes.
+Instead, only focus on automating processes and workflows that have proven to be manually effective.

 When you automate a proven process, you’re using technology to replicate success.

-Look for workflows within your business where you find yourself logging in and out of systems to transfer information.
-Also look out for places where you’re currently using shared spreadsheets.
+Look for workflows within your business that have you logging in and out of systems to transfer information.
+Also, look out for places where you’re currently using shared spreadsheets.

-Each of these situations are likely major time sucks, prone to human error, and huge opportunities for automation.
+Both of these situations are time vacuums prone to human error and thus are opportunities for automation.

-The greater your returns volume, the more of an impact that automation is going to have on your business.
+The greater your returns volume, the more of an impact that automation will have on your business.

-The market of tech accessories, such as phone cases and chargers, usually has a return rate down around 5% to 10%.
+The market of tech accessories, such as phone cases and chargers, usually has a return rate of around 5% to 10%.

-Regardless, one thing is certain: as your business grows, your volume of returns will grow, too.
+Regardless of what industry you’re in, one thing is for sure: as your business grows, your volume of returns will grow, too.

-For the purposes of organization and coherence, let’s walk through the lifecycle of a return chronologically.
+For the sake of organization and coherence, let’s walk through the lifecycle of a return chronologically.

-Product in hand, a shopper decides she would like to return it.
+Product in hand, a shopper decides they would like to return the item.

-She can simply navigate to the appropriate page on your website, and begin a return by searching either her order number or email address in the lookup bar.
+They navigate to the appropriate page on your website and begin a return by searching either their order number or email address in the return portal.

 No more returns form to fill out, and no more back-and-forth emails with customer service.

-ReturnLogic gives you the power to automatically enforce your return policies.
+ReturnLogic gives you the power to enforce your return policies automatically.

 You determine the length of time in which the shopper is allowed to return the product, and you can use product tags to designate specific products or groups of products as non-returnable.

-On top of that, the return type a shopper selects can dictate the length of time in which they can return an item.
-For example, you could establish a 45-day return window for exchanges, and a 30-day return window for refunds.
+On top of that, the return type a shopper selects can dictate the period in which they can return an item.
+For example, you could establish a 45-day return window for exchanges and a 30-day return window for refunds.

-Automating return policy enforcement saves you the time and hassle of confirming that the criteria are met, and it also prevents shoppers from reaching a major point of friction with customer service.
+Automating return policy enforcement saves you the time and hassle of confirming that the criteria are met.
+It also prevents shoppers from reaching a point of friction with customer service.

 No one wants to give shoppers bad news.
 Automated policies eliminate the need to do so when the shopper is starting a return.
-A better returns experience means happier shoppers.
+A better return experience means happier shoppers.

-In the case of an exchange, ReturnLogic’s platform removes a variety of hurdles the shopper may face.
+In the case of an exchange, ReturnLogic’s platform removes lots of the hurdles shoppers may face.

-Customers no longer have to email your customer service, and explain which products they would like to return, and which products they would like to receive.
+Customers no longer have to email your customer service to explain which products they would like to return and which products they would like to receive.

-A shopper can simply click the products she would like to return, and then browse your selection to find the products she would like in exchange.
+A shopper can now click the products they would like to return and browse your selection to find the products they would like in exchange.